Your Credit Rating

-Your credit score, which uses your credit report to arrive at a numerical representation of your overall creditworthiness.
+- Your credit score, which is a numerical representation of your overall creditworthiness as detailed in your credit report.

-Credit scores (sometimes called FICO scores after Fair Isaac & Co., the firm that created the most commonly used form) range from the 300s to about 900, with most home buyers falling in 600s and 700s.
+- Credit scores (sometimes called FICO scores, named after Fair Isaac & Co., the firm that created the most commonly used form) range from the 300s to about 900, with most home buyers falling in 600s and 700s.

 Factors used to determine your credit score include:

-Past delinquency: Those who have failed to make payments in the past tend to do so in the future.
+- Past delinquency: Statistics show that those who have failed to make payments in the past tend to fail again in the future.
 The more recent a delinquency, the more it counts against you; a 30-day delinquency within the past 12 months hinders your chances of getting favorable mortgage terms.

 The higher your credit score, the less risky you appear to a lender.
 A good credit score will help you qualify for a mortgage loan and obtain better terms.